MiranEitan/EMT-Phonetic-Alphabet-Trainer/README.md

-# NATO/IRSA Alphabet Trainer
+# Police/EMT Alphabet Trainer

-A simple, easy to use trainer for learning the NATO phonetic alphabet.
+A simple, easy to use trainer for learning the EMT phonetic alphabet.
 Uses ReactJS and Redux for core functionality.
 Uses React-Pose for some animations.

+All credit to cipherbeta for their original NATO trainer [Link located below]

 [Check out a working version here.](https://cipherbeta.github.io/Phonetic-Alphabet-Trainer/)